Debra Wood, RN

 Some people may be more susceptible to sarcoidosis due to genetic or environmental factors.

-Factors that may increase your chance of sarcoidosis include:
+Sarcoidosis is more common in females and at ages 20 to 40 years old.
+Factors that may increase the chance of sarcoidosis include:

 Symptoms vary and can occur in different parts of the body, depending on where the granulomas form.
 Most symptoms develop in the lungs, skin, eyes, and liver.
 Multiple body systems may be affected.
 Symptoms may come and go.
 This disease is often acute, but in some people, it is chronic.